Golf

-Golf is a club-and-ball sport in which players use various clubs to hit balls into a series of holes on a course in as few strokes as possible.
+Golf is a club-and-ball sport in which players use various clubs to hit a ball into a series of holes on a course in as few strokes as possible.

 Golf, unlike most ball games, cannot and does not use a standardized playing area, and coping with the varied terrains encountered on different courses is a key part of the game.
-Courses typically have either 18 or 9 holes, regions of terrain that each contain a cup, the hole that receives the ball.
-Each hole on a course contains a teeing ground to start from, and a putting green containing the cup.
-There are several standard forms of terrain between the tee and the green, such as the fairway, rough (tall grass), and various hazards such as water, rocks, or sand-filled bunkers.
+Courses typically have either 9 or 18 holes, regions of terrain that each contain a cup, the hole that receives the ball.
+Each hole on a course has a teeing ground for the hole's first stroke, and a putting green containing the cup.
+There are several standard forms of terrain between the tee and the green, such as the fairway, rough (tall grass), and various hazards that may be water, rocks, or sand-filled bunkers.
 Each hole on a course is unique in its specific layout.
+Many golf courses are designed to resemble their native landscape, such as along a sea coast (where the course is called a links), within a forest, among rolling hills, or part of a desert.

 Golf is played for the lowest number of strokes by an individual, known as stroke play, or the lowest score on the most individual holes in a complete round by an individual or team, known as match play.
 Stroke play is the most commonly seen format at all levels, especially at the elite level.

 The modern game of golf originated in 15th century Scotland.
 The 18-hole round was created at the Old Course at St Andrews in 1764.
-Golf's first major, and the world's oldest tournament in existence, is The Open Championship, also known as the British Open, which was first played in 1860 at the Prestwick Golf Club in Ayrshire, Scotland.
+Golf's first major, and the world's oldest golf tournament, is The Open Championship, also known as The Open, which was first played in 1860 at Prestwick Golf Club in Ayrshire, Scotland.
 This is one of the four major championships in men's professional golf, the other three being played in the United States: The Masters, the U.S. Open, and the PGA Championship.